-nmand Line Options Module Getopt::Long
+Handling Command Line Options Module Getopt::Long

 - Many programs take extra options or switches on their command line.
-For example, many Unix commands understand --help to mean "tell the user how to use me". - We've already discussed command line arguments in GARGY, and we could obviously just use that to detect and process switches.
-However, someone else has already written a module: Getopt::Long. - Getopt::Long's primary function is GetOptions, which looks at GARGV and deals with anything which looks like an option you've told it about, removing them from GARGV.
+For example, many Unix commands understand --help to mean "tell the user how to use me". - We've already discussed command line arguments in @ARGV, and we could obviously just use that to detect and process switches.
+However, someone else has already written a module: Getopt::Long. - Getopt::Long's primary function is GetOptions, which looks at @ARGV and deals with anything which looks like an option you've told it about, removing them from @ARGV.

 '''

 use Getopt::Long;

 my $list;

 my $format = "DB_File";

-my $result = GetOptions('list')

 => \$list,

+my $result = GetOptions('list'

-'format=s' => \$format):
+'format=s' => \$format);

 '''

 - Here --list is merely a flag, whereas --format will require a string (=s).
-Both --list and --format are optional. - On the next slide we'll use Getopt::Long in anger, to provide a multi-format DBM file viewer (eg9).
+Both --list and --format are optional. - On the last slide we'll use Getopt::Long to provide a multi-format DBM file viewer (eg9).